luka-j/stories/README.md

 on to the next line.
 If the result is falsy, execution jumps to the next line with the same or less indent.
 Body of the if-statement (i.e. statements which are executed only if the result is truthy) _must_ have indent larger than that of the if-statement.
+If-statements can be found inside questions, in which case the body must consist solely of answers or other if-statements.
+In that case, if if-statement is fulfilled, the answer is displayed to the user.

 Procedural statements ending with a colon (:) are labels and mark a certain place in code.
 They are no-ops.